rodrigols89/studies/README.md

 **NOTE:**
 Currently this project is being gradually translated from Portuguese (Brazil) to English.
-Most studies are currently in Portuguese (Brazil).
+Many studies are in Portuguese (Brazil) and gradually I am translating to English.

 # Studies - Theory and Practice